rellermeyer/TUD-DistributedSystems/docs/other.md

 Initially it was not clear that the initiator propagates the transaction to all participants, as the Introduction specifically mentions the participants-have-to-know-all-other-participants as a drawback of another protocol.

+"A backup suspects the primary and initiates a view change immediately if the ba-pre-prepare message fails the verification"
+-- shouldn't the view-changes be voted on?

+"When the primary for view v+1 receives 2f+1 valid view change messages[...], it [...] multicasts a new view message for view v+1."
+-- what if the new primary is byzantine (and does not send out the new view), how is it guaranteed that another replica takes over to view v+2

 ## Insights

 "The initiator is regarded as a special participant" -> The initiator will also receive the commits/aborts by the coordinators.